 5. Avoid a scene when the bill arrives

 Try to be organised about who is paying what before staff arrive with a card machine.
+If you have been given the bill to look over then work out what you owe plus what you'll be paying for the tip before the waiter or waitress gets back.
 “Certainly, don't say 'I had a coke, a burger and a Sundae' and expect the waiter to know all the prices.
 That's unfair on them and on the other guests they are looking after,” says Jaime.